deong/sls/README.md

 boost_regex installed, and then create a project that excludes the right .cpp files from the build.

-1. Install boost
-    - Download the current .7z file and unzip it somewhere
-    - From inside the boost directory, run
+1. Install boost.
+From inside the boost directory, run

         $ bootstrap
         $ b2

-    - Move the boost_1_54_0 directory to somewhere convenient (optional)
+   and then move the boost_1_54_0 directory to somewhere convenient (optional).

 2. Start a new empty project
 	I named mine sls_vs2k12 and added the project directory underneath the